Aliucord/plugins/README.md

 The specification for everything about this repository (detailed file explanations, review process, etc) can be found in the [spec folder](spec).

+All actual plugin data is stored on the `data` branch, so it can be safely pruned if it ever gets too large.

 ## Legacy plugins

-Legacy plugin data is stored in the [legacy](legacy) folder.
+Legacy plugin data is stored in the `legacy` folder.
 This is not done yet, as modern is more of a priority.

 ## Modern plugins

-Modern plugin data is stored in the [modern](modern) folder.
+Modern plugin data is stored in the `modern` folder.

 ## Licensing